How to Buy or Sell a Used Standing Desk

 How to Sell Your Used Standing Desk

-Getting rid of a standing desk is pretty easy—if you’re willing to let it go for free.
+Getting rid of a standing desk is pretty easy—if you’re willing to let it go for free, probably to a local person or organization.
 But if you want to try to recapture some of your original investment in the desk it becomes a bit more challenging.

 The first problem is the warranty will not transfer to a new owner, so if the desk hasn’t been maintained in excellent working condition the user would be taking a significant risk on replacement components should anything go wrong after the purchase.
 (See the other tab on this article for things that the well-informed buyer will likely want to test your desk for before plunking down their cash.)